A Finite-Model-Theoretic View on Propositional Proof Complexity: Introduction

 The question whether there exists an efficient proof system by means of which the validity of \emph{arbitrary propositional formulas} can be verified via \emph{proofs of polynomial size} is equivalent to the closure of NP under complementation.
 Since Cook and Reckhow \cite{CookRec79} made the notion of an efficient propositional proof system precise, a huge body of research on the power of various propositional proof system has been established.
 In particular, we now have super-polynomial lower bounds on the proof complexity for quite strong proof systems, see \cite{BeamePit01,Segerlind07} for surveys on propositional proof complexity.

 In this paper we study \emph{polynomial-time variants} of propositional proof systems, which admit efficient proof search, resulting in proofs of polynomial size, such as restricted variants of resolution and the polynomial calculus.
+To be precise, one of these variants, the bounded-degree polynomial calculus over the rationals, is not known to admit polynomial-time proof search because the proofs may involve very large coefficients.
+Thankfully, as it turns out, this issue does not prevent a meaningful connection to finite model theory.

 Recall that the resolution proof system $\Res$ takes as input a propositional formula $\phi$ in conjunctive normal form (CNF), and it refutes the satisfiability of $\phi$ if there is a derivation of the empty clause from $\phi$.
 It is well-known that shortest resolution proofs can be of exponential size, so in general, we provably cannot search for resolution proofs in polynomial time.
 However, there are interesting restrictions of $\Res$, such as $\HRes$ (resolution restricted to Horn clauses) and bounded-width resolution $\kRes$ (resolution restricted to clauses of size $\leq k$) that do admit efficient proof search, that is the existence of refutations can be verified in polynomial time.
 Of course, unless P = NP, any proof system that admits efficient proof search is necessarily incomplete for full propositional logic.
 Nevertheless we can still prove interesting statements in such systems, and usually have completeness for relevant fragments of propositional logic, such as Horn-logic or 2-CNF.
 We can now try to solve algorithmic problems by reducing them to provability (or refutability) in some specific polynomial-time proof system, which, if it works successfully for all inputs, would give us a polynomial-time algorithm for the problem.
 Our goal is to understand how powerful this approach can be, depending on the specific proof system that we use.